bombshell-dev/.github/GOVERNANCE.md

 # Governance

-This document outlines the roles and processes which govern all Bombshell projects.
-As a volunteer-based, community-run open source project, we value transparency in the pursuit of building a high trust organization.
+This document outlines the roles and processes that govern all Bombshell projects.
+As a volunteer-based, community-run open source project, we value transparency in the pursuit of building a high-trust organization.

 We bias toward clear roles and written decisions over invisible social hierarchies.
 Progress shouldn't depend on proximity to a small group of core contributors.